-- 9.13.
-The runner up game is "Hanging Hazard" and is described in Section 14.
-Its winner will be awarded 3rd place, and the loser the 4th. - 9.14.
+- 9.14.
 The final game is "Hanging Hazard" and is described in Section 14.
 Its winner will be awarded 1st place, and the loser the 2nd. - 9.15.
 An illustration for the Championship Structure is presented in Figure 1.
 (Note as pointed out in 9.1, the Championship Structure can be subject to change to adjust to the number of participants available to participate on the day). - 9.16.
 The timings and end conditions of each game are described in Section 14. - 9.17.
 For every game, no competitor is allowed to touch/modify the respective robot until the end of that game.